Fauna of Madagascar: Amphibians

 Mantella frogs have bright warning colours and are sometimes confused with the unrelated poison dart frogs of the Americas.

-There are more than 290 amphibian species in Madagascar with new species being found regularly.
+There are more than 400 amphibian species in Madagascar with new species being found regularly.
 Nearly all of these are endemic and the majority are restricted to primary forest.
 Examples of well-known amphibian species found in Madagascar include tomato frog and golden mantella frog.

 Freshwater fish

 The cichlid Ptychochromis insolitus was feared extinct in the wild (with only males in captivity) until rediscovered in 2013.

 Madagascar has a rich freshwater fish fauna with a very high rate of endemics.
-The full diversity is unclear, as new species are being described regularly and species may have disappeared before even being discovered; estimates suggest the island has between 135 and 150 native fish species that are restricted to freshwater (this number grows significantly if including widespread euryhaline species).
-Among these are two families entirely restricted to Madagascar, the anchariid catfish and the Madagascar rainbowfish.
-Additionally, several genera are endemic to Madagascar, including cichlids (Katria, Oxylapia, Paratilapia, Paretroplus, Ptychochromis and Ptychochromoides), round herrings (Sauvagella and Spratellomorpha), Old World silverside (Teramulus), sleeper gobies (Ratsirakia and the troglobitic Typhleotris), and aplocheilid killifish (Pachypanchax – strictly speaking near-endemic, as there is a single species from the Seychelles).
+The full diversity is unclear, as new species are being described regularly, and species may have disappeared before even being discovered; estimates suggest the island has between 135 and 150 native fish species that are restricted to freshwater, a number that grows significantly if one includes the widespread euryhaline species.
+Among these are two families entirely restricted to Madagascar: the anchariid catfish and the Madagascar rainbowfish.
+Additionally, several genera are endemic to Madagascar, including cichlids (Katria, Oxylapia, Paratilapia, Paretroplus, Ptychochromis and Ptychochromoides), round herrings (Sauvagella and Spratellomorpha), Old World silverside (Teramulus), sleeper gobies (Ratsirakia and the troglobitic Typhleotris), and aplocheilid killifish (Pachypanchax, which is, strictly speaking, near-endemic, as there is a single species from the Seychelles).
 There are endemic species from other genera (notably Ambassis, Arius, Eleotris, Glossogobius, Kuhlia, Mesopristes, Ophiocara, Pantanodon and Sicyopterus), but these also have other species found elsewhere.

 The geographic history of Madagascar (long isolated, but part of Gondwana) has resulted in unusual biogeographic patterns, comparable to those seen in other animal and plant groups of the island.
 For example, the closest relatives of the Madagascar rainbowfish are the "true" rainbowfish of New Guinea and Australia, while the killifish Pachypanchax and the cichlids Paretroplus have their closest relatives in South Asia.

-The freshwater fish fauna in Madagascar has declined drastically due to habitat loss (pollution, siltation following deforestation, damming and alike), overfishing and introduced species (tilapia, Nile perch, African arowana, blotched snakehead, green swordtail and many other), with some suggesting that only a remnant of the natives can be saved.
+The freshwater fish fauna in Madagascar has declined drastically due to habitat loss, due to pollution and siltation following deforestation, damming, overfishing and introduced species (such as tilapia, Nile perch, African arowana, blotched snakehead, green swordtail and many other), with some suggesting that only a remnant of the natives can be saved.
 Among species already believed to be extinct are Pantanodon madagascariensis and Ptychochromis onilahy.

 Invertebrates

 Oligochaeta

-Thirty-eight species of earthworms are recorded in seven families, i.e. the Megascolecidae, Kynotidae (giant earthworms; endemic family with a single genus), Acanthodrilidae, Eudrilidae, Ocneodrilidae, Octochaetidae and Glossoscolecidae.
-Among the species reported 59% are endemic.
+Thirty-eight species of earthworms are recorded in seven families: the Megascolecidae, Kynotidae (giant earthworms; endemic family with a single genus), Acanthodrilidae, Eudrilidae, Ocneodrilidae, Octochaetidae and Glossoscolecidae.
+Among the species reported, 59% are endemic.